egberts/egberts.github.io-src/content/articles/gentoo-qemu-setup-tiny.md

 ### DHCP Client

-We are using ISC DHCP client on one side of the network, and  our ISP DHCP server is on the other side; add some editor syntax coloring:
+We are using ISC DHCP client, because our ISP DHCP server is complex enough:

 ```bash
 emerge dhcp dhcpd-syntax